akilmarshall/gauge-vision/README.md

 ## Operation

-With a set of known **detection parameters** and pressure look up table, real time usage is simply applying the known good parameters to *quickly* compute the current pressure from an image with the look up table.
+With a Detection object and pressure look up table, real time usage is simply applying the known good parameters to *quickly* compute the current pressure from an image with the look up table.

 ## Image Processing